Techlm77/LinuxPlay/README.md

 - **Link Aware Streaming**: Buffers adapt for LAN and Wi Fi to reduce jitter and stalls.
 - **Resilience**: Heartbeat with ping and pong.
 The host stops streams and returns to the waiting state on timeout or disconnect.
 - **Stats Overlay (Client)**: Real time FPS, CPU, RAM and GPU metrics via OpenGL with triple buffered PBO uploads.
-- **Cross Platform**: Host on Linux.
-Clients available for Linux and Windows.
+- **Cross Platform**: Host runs on Linux.
+Clients support both Linux and Windows 10/11.

 ---